maroomartin/portfolio/manual.md

 - Carry more water than you think you’ll need
 - Be honest with yourself—**turn back if conditions feel unsafe**
 - Learn basic vehicle maintenance and troubleshooting

 ---

-The best recovery is prevention—but if you do get stuck, calm decision-making and the right tools will get you back on the trail.
-In the next section, we’ll explore how to protect the desert you love through responsible and sustainable off-roading practices.

----